 Blade steaks are made by cutting directly across the top blade muscle, which is actually pretty tender.
-The problem is there's a seam of connective tissue running through the center of it, which means that every section of steak has a piece of this tough strip of gristle right in the middle.
+The one negative is there's a seam of connective tissue running through the center of it, which means that every section of steak has a piece of this tough strip of gristle right in the middle.
 On the bright side, there's a lot of beefy flavor in a blade steak and it's relatively inexpensive.
 If it's cooked properly, it can be a delicious and tender piece of meat.